jserv/codezero/README.md

 ## What is the license?

 The current release is distributed under GNU General Public License Version 3.
-For contributions we ask for a copyright share agreement and you may freely contribute to the project this way.

 The third party source code under the directories loader/ tools/ libs/c libs/elf have their own copyright and licenses, separate from this project.
 All